poulainv/markdown-cv/index.md

 `2013-2019`
 __Tinyclues__, Paris

-6 years exp. building a data product based, in start-up that scaled from 2 clients to 100+ (with some biggest european e-commerce)
+6 years exp. building a data product based, in start-up that scaled from 2 to 120+ clients (with some biggest european e-commerce)

 -
 - • Engineering Manager: 2 years